Last updated on July 5th, 2022

 - Ice build-up in the freezer

-- Fridge freezer is making an unusual noise
+- The fridge freezer is making an unusual noise

 The extent of the problem and the overall condition of your fridge will affect the cost of repairs.
 If you’re experiencing any problems with your fridge freezer, contact a local expert for advice on how to fix it.